views of the na pali coast from a boat tour

 The Kauai chopper flight is fantastic and hands-down the best way to see the entire island in one fell swoop.
 That said, if your weather isn’t bluebird skies, the views will be much less dramatic than the pristine conditions you see in photos.

-I was personally bummed out Na Pali Coast section of the trip had a cloud ceiling that covered up the tops of the mountains and diminished the ‘awe.’
+I was personally bummed out that the Na Pali Coast section of the trip had a cloud ceiling that covered up the tops of the mountains and diminished the ‘awe.’

 Another thing to remember is that the person on the left side of the flight will not have the Na Pali Coast on their side (minus a couple of loops the pilot will do), so they will have to look past their seatmate.